overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 #### Note

-* The sizes returned in the callback already consider the DPI scaling.
+* The sizes returned in the callback already consider the DPI scaling (to be fixed by version 0.170).

 ## obtainDeclaredWindow(windowName, overrideSetting, callback)
 #### Version added: 0.78